shiftstack/dev-install/README.md

 `make osp_full` performs the actual installation.
 On an example system with 12 cores and 192GB RAM and running in a Red Hat data centre this takes approximately 65 minutes to execute.

+If you deal with multiple OpenStack clouds and want to maintain a single local-overrides per cloud, you can create `local-overrides-<name>.yaml` and then use it when deploying with `make osp_full overrides=local-overrides-<name>.yaml`

 ## Accessing OpenStack from your workstation

 By default, dev-install configures OpenStack to use the default public IP of the